 New accounts get a $100 starter contract to try actual bitcoin mining with no financial exposure.

-The standout capability is an AI scheduler that reallocates hash power among BTC, DOGE, and ETH to seek higher returns.
-In typical conditions, efficiency can improve by roughly five to fifteen percent.
-Data centers across Northern Europe and South America run on renewable sources such as hydro and wind, helping reduce electricity expense and aligning with global sustainability goals.
+The text attributes the platform’s main differentiation to an AI-based scheduling approach that reallocates hash power among BTC, DOGE, and ETH.
+It further states that, under typical conditions, this may increase efficiency by roughly five to fifteen percent.
+It also notes that certain facility locations in Northern Europe and South America use renewable electricity sources such as hydro and wind, which may affect operating costs.

 Investment Plan Examples and Payouts